MITLibraries/dspace-submission-service/docs/specifications/submission-message-specification.md

 ### MessageBody

+MessageBody must be a string representation of a JSON object structured as follows.

-SQS requires that the MessageBody be a string.
+NOTE: SQS requires that the MessageBody be a string.
 However, this service and the submitting applications will want to parse/create the MessageBody as JSON objects, so the specification here shows the JSON object structure.
 The submitting application must convert the MessageBody to a string before sending